Post No.: 0028

 Good mental health is arguably not merely about the absence of a mental illness.
 Likewise, people with certain mental illnesses can live productive and satisfying lives (but do be aware that how a person seems like on the outside/in public to others may not be how they really feel on the inside/in private i.e. some sufferers of mental illnesses can hide them too well from others).
 Good mental health is arguably achieved when one realises one’s own potential, can cope with the everyday stresses of life, can work productively and is able to make a contribution to the community; and a mental illness/disorder is when one has a combination of abnormal thoughts, emotions, behaviours and/or relationships with others.

-Hence having good mental health is arguably not the direct opposite of having a mental illness because if the environment/society/culture can accommodate everyone despite their abnormal thoughts, behaviours, etc. (e.g. schizophrenia, disassociative identity disorder, psychopathy) then everyone can reach their potential, be productive and contribute to the community regardless of whether they have a mental illness diagnosis or not.
+Hence having good mental health is arguably not the direct opposite of having a mental illness because if the environment, society or culture can accommodate everyone despite their abnormal thoughts, behaviours, etc. (e.g. schizophrenia, dissociative identity disorder, even psychopathy) then everyone can reach their potential, be productive and contribute to the community regardless of whether they have a mental illness, learning disability or personality disorder diagnosis or not.
 People can have mental disorders and have good mental health simultaneously if these people speak out and speak up about their problems and if society incorporates solutions for them.

 And the more people who come forward about their mental health issues – the more will be invested in accommodating for them.
 It’s like there are enough left-handed golfers to warrant manufacturers accommodating for these people, hence left-handedness is not counted towards one’s handicap in golf!
 Or it’s like Britain doesn’t experience many days of heavy snow so often suffers badly when it does snow heavily because it doesn’t seem worth investing in extensive snow preparations for just these few heavy snow days per whenever; whereas countries that receive much more snow than Britain cope fine because there are enough snowy days for them to decide to invest adequately in accommodating for these days of snow.